jjvanzon/JJ.Synthesizer/README.md

 *2015-03-10*

 This release introduces the foundational __Additive Engine__, laying the groundwork for future synthesizer development.
-While there is no user interface or live audio playback yet, core functionality is implemented and validated through test programs in the form of unit tests.
+While there is no user interface or real-time audio playback yet, core functionality is implemented and validated through test programs in the form of unit tests.

 ### Main Features

 - __Operators__: Manages how data or signals are processed within the synthesizer, enabling various operations for sound generation.
 - __Curves__: Modulation curves that evolve over time, shaping sound dynamically.
 - __Samples__: Supports audio samples for playback and manipulation of pre-recorded sounds.
-- __Audio File Output__: Generates and exports synthesized audio as files.
+- __Audio File Output__: Generates and exports synthesized sound as files.
-- __WAV Header__: The metadata associated with WAV files, ensuring the correct format for audio data.
+- __WAV Header__: Adds the file header needed to make audio output playable in standard media players.
-- __WAV Header Detection__: Automatically detects and parses WAV headers to ensure correct file handling.
+- __WAV Header Detection__: Detects whether input files are standard WAV format before attempting to read them.

 ### Supported Operators